You already know that an advanced degree pays off financially—that’s likely one of the reasons you’re considering a master’s in computer science.

 In the same way, students with non-CS backgrounds can bring their unique strengths to the discipline and are not necessarily at a disadvantage when pursuing an advanced degree.

 Many computer science graduate programs (including Mines’) do not require a degree in CS: a bachelor’s degree with a GPA of 3.0 is sufficient, along with two semesters of calculus; courses in programming concepts, data structures, computer organization, software engineering and discrete math; and GRE scores.
-Mines’ Computer Science faculty can work with prospective students to determine how many foundational CS courses—many offered only—they need to take based on skills and professional preparation.
+Mines’ Computer Science faculty can work with prospective students to determine how many foundational CS courses—many offered online—they need to take based on skills and professional preparation.

 Many institutions offer a streamlined path to meeting these requirements; check with the programs you’re interested in to make sure you are spending your time as efficiently as possible.
 It’s also helpful to have a clear idea of what you are trying to achieve with a master’s in computer science.